danieljordan1900/FANBOOK-TFDMM-01/05 El viejo tren de la amistad I (en).md

 It was Rainbow Dash.
 As she landed in the car, her anxious gaze darted around the room.

-"Rainbow Dash, what in Equestria do you think you’re—" Applejack began, only to have her sentence cut off when Rainbow Dash firmly pressed a hoof to her mouth.
+"Rainbow Dash, what do you think you’re—" Applejack began, only to have her sentence cut off when Rainbow Dash firmly pressed a hoof to her mouth.

 "Listen, I know this sounds crazy, but we need to lock all the doors and windows.
 RIGHT NOW!"
 Rainbow ordered, her tone urgent as she dove under one of the seats.